Rotate phone to view

 This place is an absolute buzz, one of the most exciting things to happen in safari for some time.

 The camp itself has a simple open-sided mess area leading out to a camp-fire in the river bed or lugga.
-Guest accommodation is in just two rather pleasant open-sided thatched bandas.
+Guest accommodation is in just two rather pleasant open-sided thatched bandas and an open family stone cottage.
 The whole place looks out over a waterhole which is often frequented by elephants, impalas, hyenas, oryx, Grevy's zebras and other animals.

 The main activity here is tracking rare black rhinos, by vehicle and on foot.
 Sera is the first community conservancy in East Africa to dedicate itself to the conservation of these critically endangered animals.
 The sanctuary currently provides state-of-the-art protection for 11 black rhinos relocated from Lewa Conservancy, Nakuru National Park and other areas.
 This move sees the rhino back in its natural habitat in northern Kenya after a 30 years absence.
 The rhinos have radio collars, enabling them to be tracked, observed and protected.